API Reference¶

 |

-If the solver fails to find an optimal solution.
+If the optimization solver fails to find a solution. |

-Notes |
+Notes

 Compute the objective function value for the given control points.